Mogollon Rim: Description

-Cities and towns near the Mogollon Rim include Payson, Sedona, Show Low, Alpine and Pinetop-Lakeside.
+Cities and towns near the Mogollon Rim include Sedona, Payson, Show Low, Alpine and Pinetop-Lakeside.
 The Mogollon Rim is practically bisected by Interstate 17 which runs north-to-south between Flagstaff and Phoenix.

 In June 2002, the eastern portion of the Mogollon Rim was the site of Arizona's second-largest wildfire, the 470000 acre Rodeo–Chediski Fire.
 The Mogollon Rim was also the site of the Dude fire that started on June 25, 1990.
 This fire grew to cover over 30000 acre and killed six wildland firefighters.
 Other large fires have burned along the Mogollon Rim since 1990, and the area's Ponderosa pine forests remain vulnerable because of past fire-suppression efforts and the buildup of available dry fuel.

 Western novel author Zane Grey built a hunting cabin on the slopes of the Mogollon Rim just northeast of Payson, above Tonto Creek.
 The cabin was restored by the Phoenix air-conditioning magnate William Goettl during the late 1960s, but it was destroyed by the Dude Fire in 1990.

 Louis L'Amour's novel The Sackett Brand, set near the Mogollon Rim, includes descriptions of its cliffs.

+Cross country skiing is possible atop sections of the Mogollon rim after winter snowstorms.
+The average winter snowfall near Happy Jack, Arizona is typically quoted as being between roughly 60 and 100 inches (152 and 254 cm respectively), with some winters receiving much more snowfall and others less.
+This is similar to Munds Park, AZ and other high elevation areas atop the Mogollon rim.
+Areas to the east such as those near Forest Lakes and Heber, AZ may receive less average snowfall before averages increase again towards Pinetop-Lakeside, AZ and McNary, AZ and the White Mountains.